Jump to topic

 While you’re supposed to have some zinc, copper, and selenium in your system, having too high of a concentration of these metals is potentially toxic.
 And any level of cadmium, arsenic, lead, and mercury exposure is toxic.
 Chronic exposure to these metals can lead to dangerous conditions such as lead poisoning and arsenic poisoning.

 Simply by using a blood sample, MyLab is able to test for some of the most commonly occurring heavy metals found in the environment.
-Their Heavy Metals Screening kit will check your blood sample for lead, mercury, arsenic, and cadmium, all of which can lead to health problems after chronic exposure.
+Their Heavy Metals Screening kit will check your blood sample for Arsenic, Bromine, Cadmium, Creatinine, Iodine, Lithium, Magnesium, Mercury, Selenium, and Zinc; all of which can lead to health problems after chronic exposure.

 The heavy metal blood test panel you’ll receive lays out the concentration of these potentially toxic elements in your blood.
 Once identified, you can narrow down if these chemicals are entering your system through your food, drinking water, or from environmental toxins, and take steps to lessen your exposure to them.
 This at-home heavy metal blood test costs less than most of the competition’s laboratory tests as well.